-Factory farming, a big mistake?
+Is factory farming a big mistake?

-While housed in factory farms animals are fed mostly on genetically modified grain rather than natural grass.
-This is not only bad for the cows as they are unable to
+While housed in factory farms, animals are fed mostly on genetically modified grain rather than natural grass.
+A fact that is not only bad for the cows but has consequences for consumers and the environment as well.
+A cows' stomach is unable to process the enzymes in the grain.

-process the enzymes in the grain but has major consequences for consumers and the environment as well.
-In terms of grass fed versus grain fed, grass fed would come out on top with the meat containing up to four times the amount of omega-3.
-As the numbers of meat consumption is ever increasing live stock production is likely to double in the next ten years to dramatic effects.
+In terms of grass-fed versus grain-fed cows, grass-fed would come out on top, with the meat containing up to four times the amount of omega-3.
+As the numbers of meat consumption are ever-increasing, livestock production is likely to double in the next ten years to dramatic effects.

 One kg of beef generates as much greenhouse gases as a car left on for three hours straight.
 As stated by Environmental Defence, if every American skipped one meal of chicken per week and substituted vegetarian foods instead, the carbon dioxide savings would be the same as taking more than half a million cars off U.S. roads.

-In New Zealand we have already seen farmers resorting to dumping hazardous waste into rivers but now the sum is so high that some farmers resort to spraying the manure on nearby fields as fertilizer.
-Rather than support the soil this method damages the soil and can spread
+In New Zealand, we have already seen farmers resorting to dumping hazardous waste into rivers, but now the sum is so high that some farmers resort to spraying the manure on nearby fields as fertilizer.
+Rather than fertilizing the soil, this method can transmit diseases contained in the waste to humans.

 There are secrets that the meat industry does not want its customers to know, secrets that are kept off the labels yet somehow found their way into the media.

-the name 'pink slime'.
-This product 'Pink slime' cannot legally be directly sold to consumers but it can however make up 15% of ground beef without additional labelling.
+the name pink slime.
+This product, Pink slime, cannot legally be directly sold to consumers, but it can, however, make up 15% of ground beef without additional labeling.

-Each individual who switches to a vegan diet spares an acre of trees per year if that is not a motivation to cut down on meat then this alternative might interest you.
+Each individual who switches to a vegan diet spares an acre of trees per year if that is not a motivation to cut down on meat, then this alternative might interest you.

-environmentalists, as it equals no animal slaughter and low pollution but does it appeal to the taste buds.
-The idea is a near reality growing muscle under lab conditions by feeding pig stem cells with foetal serum and of course to grow the muscle strong and big daily exercise is given all under lab conditions.
+The idea of no slaughter cultured meat appeals to animal rights activists and environmentalists as it equals no animal slaughter and low pollution.
+But, does it appeal to the taste buds.
+The idea is a near reality, growing muscle under lab conditions by feeding pig stem cells with fetal serum, and of course, to grow the muscle strong and big daily exercise is given all under lab conditions.

-An alternative way to reduce hazardous meat intake is to buy organic meat from grass fed cows.
-It may cost more but it is of better quality and the price has the effect that you may not buy as much meat as you used to.
+An alternative way to reduce hazardous meat intake is to buy organic meat from grass-fed cows.
+It may cost more, but it is of better quality, and the price has the effect that you may not buy as much meat as you used to.
 So invest in organic meat and adapt your meat recipes to suit your diet.